sunnyshijuncheng/Diff-Imaging-Enhancement/README.md

 * :open_file_folder: **scripts**: set of shell scripts used to run training and testing

 ## Supplementary files
-To ensure reproducibility, we provide the the data set for training and testing.
+To ensure reproducibility, we provide the data set for training and testing.

 * **Training and Testing data set**
 Download the training and testing data set [here](https://drive.google.com/file/d/1VXcms_hpkMde7k41iuODtF33pOwHaU6b/view?usp=drive_link).
 Then, use `unzip` to extract the contents to `dataset/train` and `dataset/test`.